belle2/basf2/online_book/prerequisites/git.rst

 effectively work together with colleagues on the same project.

 Git is everywhere in the software industry but also in science it is by now the de-facto standard.
-It can and will make your live much, much easier but first you will learn how to use it.
+It can and will make your life much, much easier but first you will learn how to use it.

 Luckily there is a very large amount of good git tutorials out there.
 We'll